 Bottom and Economizer ash is sluiced to a CCR impoundment.
-Fly ash is hauled to a separate CCR impoundment.
+Fly ash was hauled to a separate CCR impoundment prior to ceasing placement and commencing of transporting of fly ash offsite in April 2021.
 Dust control measures are described in Table 2.3.

-Table 2-3: CCR Impoundment Control Measures Control/Activity Description/Action Taken CCR material was sluiced in a wet condition and placed in the impoundment.
-There were no fugitive Wet Sluicing dust emissions issues near the bottom ash Bottom/Economizer Ash impoundment.
+Table 2-3: CCR Impoundment Control Measures Control/Activity Description/Action Taken Wet Sluicing - Bottom/Economizer Ash CCR material was sluiced in a wet condition and placed in the impoundment.
+There were no fugitive dust emissions issues near the bottom ash impoundment.
 Water trucks were used to further wet any ash that may have posed an issue especially during high wind events.
-Unconditioned fly ash was hauled to the impoundment in an enclosed tanker type haul truck.
-The trucks were equipped with dust curtains and a Placing Unconditioned Fly Ash watering system at the unloading point to condition the material during unloading.
+Placing Unconditioned Fly Ash Prior to April 2021, unconditioned fly ash was hauled to the impoundment in an enclosed tanker type haul truck.
+The trucks were equipped with dust curtains and a watering system at the unloading point to condition the material during unloading.
 Water trucks were used to further wet any ash that may have posed an issue especially during high wind events.
-Conditioned ash was mixed with water in the pug mill at the byproduct silo and placed in the Placing Conditioned Fly Ash impoundment.
+Placing Conditioned Fly Ash Prior to April 2021, conditioned ash was mixed with water in the pug mill at the byproduct silo and placed in the impoundment.
 Water trucks were used to further wet any ash that may have posed an issue especially during high wind events.